RoamGuru Roam Guru

 The pool sits in a natural amphitheatre, overhung with trees.
 You can swim behind the waterfall—there's a ledge back there where you can stand, the water thundering inches from your face.
 I do this every summer.
 The procedure is: test the water with your foot, commit quickly, swim to the falls, stay in for exactly three minutes (any longer and you go numb), then dry off on the rocks with a thermos of tea.

-Day 2: Aysgarth Falls and the Ure Valley
+Aysgarth Falls and the River Ure

 Getting There: From Malham, take the B6265 to Settle, then the A65 north to Gargrave, then the A59 and A684 to Aysgarth.
 About 50 minutes.
 Park at the National Park Centre (DL8 3TH)—free, though donations keep it that way.